 Weight Loss Treatment

-Semaglutide Treatment
+Semaglutide or Tirzepatide Treatment

 At Youthology, we make weight loss treatment hassle-free.
 Even with improvement in diet and exercise, weight loss can be difficult.
 In addition, several medical conditions can make it more challenging for some.
 Utilizing Semaglutide, our medical providers can assist patients with this adjunct treatment to diet and exercise.

 Semaglutide is a GLP-1 receptor agonist, meaning that it mimics the action of the human incretin glucagon-like peptide-1 (GLP-1), thereby increasing insulin secretion and increasing blood sugar disposal and improving glycemic control.
-Semaglutide has been FDA approved for the treatment of Diabetes Mellitus Type II since 2017 and has subsequently been FDA approved for long term weight management in adults.

-All-Inclusive Treatment Plan | $299/month
+All-Inclusive Semaglutide Treatment Plan | $299/month

 We’ve made our weight loss program easy to enroll and easy to maintain.
 Our all-inclusive pricing includes your Semaglutide medication, lab work, medical provider fees, injection needles, and supplies.
 We require an initial commitment of 3 months ($299/month for a minimum of 3 months), after that, you can cancel at any time.